-Systems Planning - Sanitary sewer mitigation of 22 footing drain disconnects or equivalents will be required.
+Systems Planning - Sanitary sewer mitigation of 21 footing drain disconnects or equivalents will be required.
 The proposed sanitary sewer main connection is still under review.
-The proposed connection will run to the northeast and then through the MDOT US-23 right-of-way for connection to a sanitary main along Huron River Drive.
-Staff will assist the petitioner in working with MDOT to gain required approvals.
-Preliminary discussion with MDOT has indicated a willingness to accept construction of the project in this area.
+The proposed connection will run to the north under the proposed South Pond Way with a connection to a sanitary main along Huron River Drive.
 Adequate water service exists to service the site.
 The water main will be connected to the south to an existing water main running through the Arborland Shopping Center and to the west at Algebe Way.